artifact-project/perf-tools/keeper/ext/fps/README.md

 	scrollableElement: null,
 });

-// Where in the code we call the scroll handling method and pass the element that we scroll. meter.handleEvent({
+// Where in the code on scrollStart meter.start();

-	target: myScroll.containerElement,
+// and after on scrollEnd
-});
+meter.stop();

-// Ending
+// Finally:
 meter.destory();
 ```